matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 to change cars to say, "I am going to stop using this language and adopt this other language"?
 And what things _should_ drive us to that?
 I do not think a lot of people say, "Oh, I am tired of semicolons.
-I cannot do it anymore; curly braces or something.
+I cannot do it anymore.
+Or curly braces, or something.
 I am going to switch to something easier."

 I think static and dynamic may cause people to switch, but I think there are examples already in our history that show us what causes us